foxhoundsk/HotpathFinder/README.md

     - `break` the case.

 ## TODOs
-- syscall retval dependency is currently not tracked by the tool.
 - Better hotpath finding mechanism is required as current one may captures unwanted code path.
 ## Example output
-With Nginx as profiling target: (application logic inside Nginx also suffered from the aforementioned deficiency, which causes missing of 3 syscalls in the hotpath)
+With Nginx as profiling target:

+- application logic inside Nginx also suffered from the aforementioned deficiency, which causes missing of 3 syscalls in the hotpath.
+- `cLoc` stands for syscall location in our buffer, it's also the syscall sequence in the hotpath.
+- `cSpan` stands for how many syscalls specific candidate covers.

 ```
 app. thread ID 0 is now running

-There are totally 11 syscall(s) found within the hotpath.
+There are totally 11 syscalls found within the hotpath.
 First stage prune (filter out syscalls that don't exist in the whitelist):
 cand. #0 has cLoc: 0, cSpan: 7
 cand. #1 has cLoc: 8, cSpan: 3

-Second stage prune (filter out syscalls that have ptr param refcnt > 0):
+Second stage prune (filter out syscalls that have refcnt of ptr param and syscall retval > 0):
-cLoc: 5 has memref count of 1
+cLoc:5 has memref count of 1
-cLoc: 2 has memref count of 2
+cLoc:2 has memref count of 2
 new candidate (#2) has cLoc: 3, cSpan: 2
-cLoc: 1 has memref count of 6
+cLoc:1 has memref count of 6

-After pruning, we got 3 candidate(s) for doing syscall batching
+After pruning, we got 3 candidate(s) for doing syscall batching:

 candidate #0 has too few syscalls for batching.